-Moving on to New Zealand, Aoraki (otherwise known as Mount Cook) is the highest peak in the land.
+Aoraki (otherwise known as Mount Cook) is the tallest mountain in New Zealand.

 It’s located in Aoraki/Mount Cook National Park, where there are over 20 peaks that either near or exceed the 10,000-foot mark, as well as the longest glacier in New Zealand.
 The park is particularly renowned for its incredible stargazing opportunities.